cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * `KDF`: A KDF producing byte strings of length `KEM_H.Nss` (`KDF.Nout == KEM_H.Nss`)
-* `Label` - A byte string used to label the specific combination of the above constituents being used, as well as which framework is being instantiated.
+* `Label` - A byte string used to label the specific combination of the above components being used, as well as which framework is being instantiated.
   This value should be registered in the Hybrid KEM Labels IANA registry to avoid conflict with other instantiations (see
   {{iana-considerations}}.